plumpNation/itslearning-offline-ws/README.md

 You can access the served directory at localhost:8000 or 127.0.0.1:8000 to browse the examples.

-The workshop files are loading assets from localhost:8000, so if you need to change this for any reason, be aware that you will need to update the script and link tags.

 You can use **localhost** to develop service workers locally on http, unless you have a valid TLS certificate for the domain.